Pendersleigh & Sons' Official Map of Northwest Los Angeles County

 Elizabeth Lake is small town in Northwest Los Angeles County's Lake Towns area in the north.
 Elizabeth Lake is one of a series of sag lakes surrounded by rolling hills and known to the indigenous Tataviam as Kivarum.
 In 1780, Father Junipero Serra named the lake La Laguna de Diablo because it was believed to be the home of a monster, now known as the Elizabeth Lake Monster.
 Other names it had include Rabbitt and La Laguna de Chico Lopez.
 Its current name stuck after a vacationing woman named Elizabeth Wingfield fell in (and was uninjured) in 1849.
 The population is roughly 76% white (mostly German, Irish, Canadian and English), 16% Latino (mostly Mexican), 4% black and 1% Asian.

 Gorman is a small village in the northwestern-most corner of Los Angeles.
-There are only about a dozen homes located there but thousands of motorists stop there, knowing it as the last chance to refuel with gas and/or fast food.
+There are only about a dozen homes located there but thousands of motorists stop there, knowing it as the last chance to refuel with gas and/or fast food for some distance.

 Green Valley is a small village centered around the junction of San Francisquito Canyon Road and Spunky Canyon Road.
 True to its name, it's a wooded, green area surrounded by hills, somewhat resembling the Ozarks or Appalachians.
 The small population of 754 people is 75% white (mostly German and English), 12% Latino (mostly Mexican and Argentine), 6% black and 3% Asian.